Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 🏛️ Known For: Victorian architecture, Riverwalk, National Register Historic District

-🍺 Don’t Miss: North Channel Brewing Company, Manistee Riverwalk
+🍺 Don’t Miss: North Channel Brewing Company, the Manistee Riverwalk

 Good to Know: Much less crowded than Traverse City or Sleeping Bear — a true hidden gem